kissmetrics/km-support/_posts/2013-02-19-troubleshooting-identities.md

 KM.record("Event 2")
 {% endhighlight %}

-Because the person never records data while `identifed` as kissmetrics@example.com, that alias never shows up in that person's details, not even as a historic Customer ID.
+Because the person never records data while `identified` as kissmetrics@example.com, that alias never shows up in that person's details, not even as a historic Customer ID.
 That means you won't be able to look up the person in People Search by the email address, despite the 'alias' call.

 ![Alias Zero][alias-zero]